For parents and carers

 Children cannot message each other independently – they can only send messages via our website (and through our moderator).

-When children register on our site, they select an avatar and choose a fun name.
-This means we never use children’s real names or allow messages with real names to be posted on our site.
+When children register on our site, they are given a fun username and can select an avatar.
+When they visit the site they log-in using this username and their chosen password.
+We never use children’s real names or allow messages with real names to be posted on our site.
 Similarly any personal information such as addresses and phone numbers are never displayed.
-Messages containing this type of information will be blocked by our moderator.
+Messages containing any personal information will be blocked or edited by our moderators.

 If you have any other questions regarding safety and your child on the Summer Reading Challenge website, please email us direct: email@example.com